Manoonchai/kiimo/README.md

 1. Edit an existing JSON file in the [`input`](./input) directory, or add a new one.
 2. Some platforms use icons or images; source images are in the [`src`](./src) folder.
    If you want to use your own icons, create images with the same filenames and **replace the files inside the built output folder after building**.
+   For macOS bundles, you can also configure which icon to use by setting the `icon` field in your JSON config (e.g. "icon": "lana" will use `./src/iconMac/icon_lana.icns`).

 ### Key in `.json`:
 ![key map](src/kiimo_layout.png)